FREQUENTLY ASKED QUESTIONS

-These are some FAQs intended to help prospective volunteers.
-For more details on the sign up process, units, and Medical Services in general, please read the 2016-2017 Medical Services Handbook.
+These FAQs are intended to help prospective volunteers.
+For more details on the sign-up process, units, and Medical Services in general, please read the handbook.

 Beyond entrance immunizations required for the University, UVA Health System volunteers must have had the chicken pox or two doses of the varicella vaccine.
 Additionally, UVA Health System volunteers must undergo a two-part TB test and receive a mandatory flu vaccine when they become available in the fall.
 Martha Jefferson Hospital requires a TB test, while a flu vaccine is optional.